"False"

 Find the library's books

-Here you will find information on how to find the books on the shelves of our different libraries.
+Here you will find information on how to locate the books on the shelves of our various libraries.
 You can also read about the classification systems we use: the Dewey Decimal Classification system (DDC) and the Classification system for Swedish libraries (SAB).

 Start with the library search tool

-The easiest way to find a book in the library is to first look it up in the library search tool.
-Once you have found a book in the search tool, you will find information about where the book is located in the library.
-This includes information about the placement on the shelf and a map to help you find your way to the right place in the library.
-In the example below, you can see what it looks like:
+The easiest way to find a book in the library is to first look it up using the library search tool.
+Once you have found a book in the search tool, you will receive information about its location in the library.
+This includes details about its placement on the shelf and a map to help you find your way to the correct spot in the library.
+The example below illustrates what this looks like:

 Find books at the University Library